 Join Us for a Newcomer Coffee!

 Four times a year, we have an informal coffee for those who are new to All Saints’ - whether new members or recent visitors.
 If we have your contact information, you will get an invitation or two or three.
 Please come.
 It’s a great way to meet the clergy, their spouses, and other members of the parish in a casual setting.

 On weekdays, the best way to enter the building is the entrance on Penticost Street.
 Please ring the bell and someone will admit you.

 ALL SAINTS' PARISH

-All Saints’ Episcopal Church has been serving west Fort Worth for more than 50 years.
+All Saints’ The Episcopal Church in Fort Worth has been serving west Fort Worth for more than 50 years.
 The church was started as a mission on June 16, 1946 and was elevated to a Parish church two years later.